Premium-rate telephone number: Mexico

-Premium rate numbers in Mexico are served by Telmex and start with the dialling prefix 01-900, where 01 is the domestic long-distance prefix and 900 is the premium-rate area code.
+In Mexico, premium rate numbers are served by Telmex and start with the dialing prefix 01-900, where 01 is the domestic long-distance prefix and 900 is the premium-rate area code.
 These numbers are usually used for the same purposes as in the United States.

 Oceania

 Australia

 In Australia, premium rate numbers generally begin with the prefix 19, with premium-rate voice services using the prefix 190x.
 Of these 1900 was the initial prefix and is the most common; since then 1901 and 1902 have also been allocated.
 The 1901 prefix is specifically reserved for "restricted services", where a user must register with the provider of the service on that number - these can include services of a sexual nature, although this is not the only definition of "restricted".
 The prefix 1906 is reserved for premium-rate paging services.

 Other numbers beginning with 19 are generally used for premium rate short message service (SMS) services on mobile phones.
 These were originally trialled using the 188 prefix.

 Previously (before the introduction of eight digit numbering), the prefix 0055 was used for this purpose, and as a result 190x numbers are occasionally referred to colloquially as 0055 numbers (pronounced double-oh, double-five).

 The first digit of 1900 numbers is mainly 9; such numbers were converted from the 0055 prefix (for example, 0055 55 123 would become 1900 955 123.